-Please note: Short-Term Vacation Rental Registration has been delayed until mid-November 2019.
+Please note: Short-Term Vacation Rental Registration is live as of November 12, 2019.

-On July 16, 2019, the City of Henderson City Council adopted ordinances for the operation of short-term vacation rentals (STVR).
-A short-term vacation rental currently operating within the City of Henderson is considered illegal and should cease operation.
-Any short-term vacation rental intending to operate within the City of Henderson must register with the City of Henderson on an annual basis and comply with the following ordinances:
+On July 16, 2019, the City of Henderson City Council adopted ordinances for the operation of short-term vacation rentals ("STVR").
+Any property owner intending to operate a short-term vacation rental within the City of Henderson must register with the City of Henderson on an annual basis and comply with the following City of Henderson STVR regulations:

 Adopted Ordinance 3590 Short-Term Vacation Rental Registration Fee

 The registration fee for a short-term vacation rental shall be $820.00.
 This fee shall be paid on an annual basis from the date the registration is approved by the City of Henderson.
 The fee is paid per property being registered as a short-term vacation rental.

 Adopted Ordinance 3591 Short-Term Vacation Rental Development Code Regulations

 Short-Term Vacation Rentals are prohibited in the City of Henderson Downtown Master Plan.
 Staff is working to amend the Downtown Master Plan to allow Short-Term Vacation Rentals subject to regulations and standards.
 Staff expects to have the item to City Council in February 2020.
 For information on the Downtown Master Plan, click here.

 The property owner of those properties identified as a short-term vacation rental will have a 30-day grace period from date of notification letter from the City of Henderson to register their property with the City of Henderson.
 Any property being advertised 30 days after receipt of the City of Henderson letter, which has not obtained an approved registration from the City of Henderson, is subject to enforcement procedures as listed in Section 19.11.